The country meets the city in Campbelltown South Australia

 The city has a rich history.
 Before World War II, the area was a sleepy agricultural community known for market gardening and mixed farming.
 When the war commenced and men were called to service, the development of a strong land army grew many acres of vegetables (celery, onions, potatoes, and more) to provide supplies to troops, as led by local women wanting to help with the war efforts.

-The Moonlight Markets: a charming local tradition.
+The Moonlight Markets: a charming local tradition in Campbelltown South Australia.
 Image credit Campbelltown City Council

 For those more inclined towards an active lifestyle, there is the Campbelltown Aquatic and Recreation Centre (known as The ARC), which has recently undergone renovation.
 Visitors to the Centre can now enjoy an indoor pool, gym, basketball and squash courts, as well as other facilities readily accessible for use.

-Getting active is easy in Campbelltown - the city even hosts a leg of the Tour Down Under.
+Getting active is easy in Campbelltown South Australia - the city even hosts a leg of the Tour Down Under.
 Image credit Campbelltown City Council

 Large retail precincts like the Newton Village Shopping Centre or Magill Village ensure that the city’s residents have everything within reach.
 If you need to buy something, you never have to go far!